-Most ADHD researchers point to genetics and heredity as deciding factors for who gets the disorder and who doesn’t.
 But Michael Ruff, M.D., a clinical associate professor of pediatrics at Indiana University, believes DNA is just part of the story.
 He is convinced that at least some cases of ADHD are a byproduct of our fast-paced, stressed-out, consumer-driven lifestyles.
-Let’s compare other research and expert insights to Dr. Ruff’s controversial theory on what causes ADHD.
+Let’s compare other research and expert insights to Dr. Ruff’s controversial theory on what causes ADHD — genetic vs. environmental triggers.

-In a recent article in Clinical Pediatrics, Dr. Ruff called ADHD an ‘epidemic of modernity.’
-What does that mean?
+In an article in Clinical Pediatrics, Dr. Ruff called ADHD an ‘epidemic of modernity.’1 What does that mean?
 Is it the only explanation for ADHD?

 “When kids get accustomed to such a rapid tempo, it’s hard for them to adjust to the comparatively slow pace of the classroom.
 They transfer the sense of urgency they’ve seen at home to their academic endeavors.”